-From the Create menu for the user's home space, select Create Content.
+From the Actions menu for the user's home space, select Create Content (it is available from the More popup).
 A wizard is started that allows you to create new content.

 We can now add some HTML content through the WYSIWYG editor.
 We will add a web page as an example, including text formatting and images.